Consort Wenxiu: The Woman the Last Emperor Chose—and Was Forced to Give Up

 What looked like an imperial consort selection was actually a proxy battle between rival palace factions.

 Duankang had formed an alliance with Zaize—Puyi’s seventh uncle—to back Wanrong.
-Against them stood Consorts Jingyi and Ronghui, who aligned with sixth uncle Zaijun and threw their support behind Wenxiu.
+Against them stood Consorts Jingyi and Ronghui, who aligned with sixth uncle Zaixun and threw their support behind Wenxiu.
 These two sides had been at odds for years, and the selection process became the latest arena for their conflict.

 That left one problem.
 Under dynastic custom, a woman whose photograph had received the imperial mark could not marry anyone else.
 Wenxiu’s photo had already been circled.
 Consort Ronghui proposed a compromise: give Wenxiu the title of Secondary Consort, or Shufei.
 One empress, one consort.
 The crisis was resolved—on the surface.